MarcoBiroli/ENS_Notes/Year 2/Numerical Methods/Project/ProjectLib/README.md

 	- visualizer: Contains some basic plotting functions.
 	- VortexPairs.py: An example code for the 2D vortex pair problem using the library.
 	- HawkingRadiation.py: An example code for the 1D Hawking radiation problem using the library.
+	- Analyser.py: A simple cumulation of plotting and utilities functions.